yubenyang/mage-artifact/mage-kernel/doc/compute-node-setup.md

 **Mage is a research prototype.
 The Compute Node Kernel is unstable!**
 **We recommend setting the Compute Node up inside a virtual machine**.

+**SOSP Evaluators:** We have completed these steps for you.
+The compute node is on the `FBS_client_yash` VM, on RS3 server 4.
+You can access it via the convenient alias: `ssh fbsc`.
+Please SSH into that node, confirm that the "mage-artifact" repo is on this current git branch, and you're ready to go!
+(FAQ: If you can't start the VM because of a "device busy" message, please uninstall OFED via `sudo ofed_uninstall.sh`, restart the host machine, then continue).

 ## Hardware Requirements

 See the [main README](../README.md).